aofarrel/myco/README.md

+> [!IMPORTANT]
+> You are currently on an outdated branch of myco that exists solely for reproducing published results.
+It is HIGHLY recommended you use [a more recent version](https://github.com/aofarrel/myco) in order to take advantage of new updates to clockwork, TBProfiler, and other dependencies.
+>
+> Additionally, you might be better served by [TB-D](https://github.com/aofarrel/TB-D), which combines myco and Tree Nine into a single workflow.

 # myco 🍄
 myco is group of pipelines built for phylogenic analysis of the _Mycobacterium tuberculosis_ complex (MBTC).
-It builds upon existing tools such as [clockwork](https://github.com/iqbal-lab-org/clockwork) and [UShER](https://www.nature.com/articles/s41588-021-00862-7) to accomplish this task.
+It builds upon existing tools such as [clockwork](https://github.com/iqbal-lab-org/clockwork) to accomplish this task.

 ## Which workflow should I use?
 Each version of myco largely only differs in how you are passing in FASTQ files. **In all cases, your FASTQs must be paired-end Illumina reads.**